JOHN MACLANE JOHANSEN (1916-2012)

 1955 - The Alice McNiff Summer House, 60 Mahkeenac Road, Stockbridge MA.
 Featured in Architectural Record, February 1956.
 Sold in 1996 to Henry and Marlene Nunberg who completed a major reconstruction and addition in 1998.
 Sold in 2003 to the Albert Cimini Trust/One Swell Foop.
 Sold in 2013 to W. Eric and Margot T. Egan.
 For sale in 2019.

 1956 - The Rawleigh and Mary Ann Warner, Jr., House, aka Bridge House, aka Villa Ponte, 93 Louises Lane, New Canaan CT.
-Built by Wenzel.
-Lighting by Richard Kelly.
-Landscape architect James Fanning.
-Featured in: Architectural Record Houses of 1958; the New York Times; House and Home; and Architectural Digest.
+Built by Wenzel; lighting by Richard Kelly; landscape architect James Fanning.
+B/W photos by Robert Damora.
+Featured in Architectural Record Houses of 1958; the New York Times; House and Home; and Architectural Digest.
 In 1962, the courtyard was enclosed into a bedroom.
 In 1970, they added a pool and garage/poolhouse, designed by Johansen, with living space above the garage added in 1993.
 Remained in the Warner family until 1999.
 Sold in 2009 to Douglas C. Wurth, who hired architect Theo Singuenza for a restoration and renovation.

 1956 - The Goodyear House, 5 Settlers Trail, Darien CT.
 The Goodyears also commissioned a house in Santa Fe NM, unbuilt.
 Sold in 2013 to Casey and Meghan Shanley.